 We entered the “gym” together.
 There were dumbbells and plates everywhere.
 He had a squat rack and bench press setup.
 We immediately started lifting tremendous amounts of weight.

 For perspective, power hang cleaning 200 pounds without ever having practiced a rep would rip out an average person’s rotator cuff.
 So it surely would have resulted in excruciating pain for someone who claimed they had just separated their shoulder.
 But that’s where we started, just for warm-ups.

 This guy didn’t hold back.
 He was intense, and for a guy claiming he was injured, he was certainly showing no signs of it.
 Rep after rep, he worked.
 No problems.

 My turn now.
 He showed me the form briefly, and I busted out my first rep. No problem there either.
-After several reps I got the hang of it.
+After several reps, I got the hang of it.
 Soon after, I was holding my own.

-I wasn’t worried about the lifting portion of this operation, but the real question was “How was I going to bust this guy?”
+I wasn’t worried about the lifting portion of this operation, but the real question was “How was I going to bust this fraud?”
 I decided that getting a video of Lifter Guy attempting to throw out his back on these lifts, “separated shoulder” and all would be the best evidence I could get for my client.

 I set up my camera on a table in the corner of the room and we continued our powerlifting session.
-Next we did an exercise that strongest man competitors and Crossfitters would know well: tire flipping.
+Next, we did an exercise that strongest man competitors and Crossfitters would know well: tire flipping.

 He started out by slinging 500 pounds of rubber across the room and back like a rag doll.
 Still no ill effects from him.
 Then, he had me flipping the tire.
 He showed me the correct form so that I didn’t rip apart my biceps, and in no time I was flipping these masses of rubber around the gym floor with ease.
 Every move I made he was yelling for me to go on.